 These massacres instantly became known throughout the world, with everyone from Henry Morgenthau to Teddy Roosevelt condemning these atrocities.
 On May 24, the Allied Powers jointly condemned these acts as "crimes against humanity and civilization," the first such statement made in wartime from one group of nations to another.

-However, Ataturk rejected the division of Anatolian Turkey among various powers and launched his war of independence.
+However, Mustafa Kemal Atatürk rejected the division of Anatolian Turkey among various powers and launched his war of independence.
 That, and the Azerbaijan and Armenian War, led to not only further deaths, but the eventual end of Armenian civilization in Anatolia.

 A 1923 agreement between Greece and Turkey led to a population exchange in which a million Greeks in Anatolia were forced into Greece, and half-a-million Muslims in Greece were sent to Turkey, paving the way for Turkey to become an ethno-nationalist state.

-Ataturk and his successors continued the precedent of Turkification set by the Pashas.
-Laws enacted by the Ataturk government continue to exclude and marginalize the remaining Greeks and Armenia communities.
+Atatürk and his successors continued the precedent of Turkification set by the Pashas.
+While Atatürk himself decried the Armenian genocide as a "shameful act" and repeatedly condemned it both publicly and privately, he denied government responsibility, instead claiming that it was perpetrated by "a small committee who had seized power," and laws enacted by his government continue to exclude and marginalize the remaining Greek and Armenian communities.
 The government launched a pogrom against the Armenian and Greek communities in Istanbul in 1955.
 The Turkish government has continued to deny that a genocide ever occurred, and those who have tried to bring the facts to light can be imprisoned or even killed.

-Turkey's coverup and the world's reluctance to do much against the new post Ottoman Turkey was also arguably one of the reasons why Adolf Hitler felt he would not face any long term punishments for the Holocaust, though history told a different story with the Nazi perpetrators being brought to justice.
+Turkey's coverup and the world's reluctance to do much against the new post Ottoman Turkey is also credited by historians as one of the reasons why Adolf Hitler felt he would not face any long term punishments for the Holocaust, with the man himself reportedly saying "Who, after all, speaks today of the annihilation of the Armenians?" at the end of the 1939 Obersalzberg Speech.
+However, history told a different story for Hitler, with the Nazi perpetrators being brought to justice and genocide finally being codified both legally and socially as the most severe crime that can be committed against humankind.
 Thus, many Armenians called for Nuremberg-style trials against still living perpetrators of the genocide, with modern Armenians now at least hoping for a rapprochement with Turkey that Germany took with the Jews.